Suppressed crosstalk between two-junction superconducting qubits with mode-selective exchange coupling

-In conclusion, we have demonstrated a novel architecture comprising of mode-selective coupling between two-junction qubits.
+In conclusion, we have demonstrated an architecture comprising of mode-selective coupling between two-junction qubits.
 We have shown that there is dramatically suppressed static ZZ between the data modes for a wide range of detuning.
 Despite the absence of exchange coupling between the bus resonators and the data modes, there is a sizable longitudinal coupling between them, which permits an all-microwave RIP gate between data modes.
-We anticipate that redesign of the shunting capacitances of the two-junction qubits will allow us to increase both the anharmonicity and coherence times of the qubits, thus improving the single- and two-qubit gate fidelities.

-$\it{Acknowledgements.}$ We thank J.~Raftery and W.~Shanks for helpful discussions.
+$\it{Acknowledgements.}$ We thank D.~McKay, J.~Raftery and W.~Shanks for helpful discussions.
 We acknowledge P.~Gumann for cryostat assistance.